Bidek56/react-ws-python/README.md

-### The purpose of this project is to create a modern UI using React and Material-UI that connects to Python server using websocket in order to run long data tasks
+### The purpose of this project is to create a modern UI using React which connects to Python server using websocket in order to run long data tasks

-The client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [Material-UI](https://material-ui.com/)
+The client of this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it uses [MUI](https://mui.com/)

 ### Available client scripts using npm